-On the fiftieth anniversary of El Alamein, (which occurred when I was six years old), I visited Edinburgh's central library and looked at the newspaper reports written at that time.
+On the fiftieth anniversary of the victory at El Alamein, (which occurred when I was six years old), I visited Edinburgh's central library and looked at the newspaper reports written at that time.
 What I found spurred me to philosophise upon the conclusions drawn from that enlightening visit.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: